telerik/winforms-docs/editors/textboxcontrol/creating-custom-blocks.md

 slug: winforms/editors/textboxcontrol/creating-custom-blocks
 tags: creating,custom,blocks
 published: True
-position: 7
+position: 8
 ---

 # Creating custom blocks

 ##

-The RadTextBoxControl allows not only appearance customizations via the formatting event,
-        	but also a replacement of the default UI block representation.
+The RadTextBoxControl allows not only appearance customizations via the formatting event, but also a replacement of the default UI block representation.
 The __CreateTextBlock__ event exposes this possibility.

-You should create a custom text block that inherits from __ITextBlock__ and any inheritor
+You should create a custom text block that inherits from __ITextBlock__ and any inheritor of RadElement.
-        	of RadElement.
 Let’s create a button text block that should be created for each occurrence of the string here:

-First, you should create a button that implements __ITextBlock__ interface:#_[C#]_
+First, you should create a button that implements __ITextBlock__ interface:

 {{source=..\SamplesCS\Editors\TextBoxControl.cs region=customTextBlock}}
 {{source=..\SamplesVB\Editors\TextBoxControl.vb region=customTextBlock}}